 When you increase the memory limit of a resource group that you create for external components, the new resource limit is phased in as system memory resources become available.
 If you decrease the memory limit of a resource group that you create for external components, the behavior is component-specific.
 For example, if you decrease the memory limit of a resource group that you create for a PL/Container runtime, queries in a running container may fail with an out of memory error.

 You can alter one limit type in a single

 ALTER RESOURCE GROUP call.

-CONCURRENCYvalue limit is reached are queued.
-When a running transaction completes, the earliest queued transaction is run.
+CONCURRENCY value limit is reached are queued.
+When a running transaction completes, the earliest queued transaction is executed.

 CONCURRENCY value must be an integer in the range [0 ..

 CONCURRENCY value for a resource group that you create for roles is 20.

 The percentage of CPU resources to allocate to this resource group.
 The minimum CPU percentage for a resource group is 1.
 The maximum is 100.
 The sum of the

 CPU_RATE_LIMITs of all resource groups defined in the Greenplum Database cluster must not exceed 100.